Lipman's

-Lipman's was a department store chain based in Portland, Oregon.
-The company was originally known as Lipman-Wolfe & Company, named after the two founding partners, Adolphe Wolfe and his uncle, Soloman Lipman.
-It is now defunct.
+Lipman's was an American department store chain based in Portland, Oregon.
+Founded in 1850 in Sacramento, California, the company was originally known as the Lipman–Wolfe & Company, named after the two founding partners: Adolphe Wolfe and his uncle, Soloman Lipman.
+It eventually grew to six stores in Oregon before they were rebranded to Frederick & Nelson in 1979.
 The 1912 building in downtown Portland that was the company's flagship store is listed on the National Register of Historic Places, as the Lipman–Wolfe and Company Building.

 History

 In 1850, Lipman and Wolfe formed a partnership in Sacramento, California during the California Gold Rush.
 They became prosperous merchants, expanding into Nevada during the great silver rushes.
 The later decline of the Comstock Lode impacted the business, prompting Wolfe to move to Portland in 1880.

 Wolfe opened a new store in Portland, re-establishing his business.
 Floods and space limitations forced the store to move three times, the last of which was in 1912, when the flagship store was opened at Fifth and Washington Streets.
 The new store was just across the street from Meier & Frank's flagship store, sparking an intense rivalry.

 Lipman's was well-known locally for establishing several "firsts" in Portland retail history: